Glinek/Glinek.github.io/src/blog/howToIcePi/howToIcePi.md

 ![alt text](images/10.png)

 <br><br>
-If you want to print the same case as on this blog's picture you can download it [here](https://github.com/Glinek/IcePiZero-case)
+If you want to print the same case as on this blog's picture, it is avaiable on [github](https://github.com/Glinek/IcePiZero-case) or [Printables](https://www.printables.com/model/1774644-icepi-zero-case-housing)
 Thank you for reading!
 I hope I helped a little :)
 ~Simon